-During expiration nasal resistance plays a major role in opening of terminal bronchioles and optimizing alveolar ventilation.
+During expiration nasal resistance plays a major role in the opening of terminal bronchioles and optimizing alveolar ventilation.
 As intranasal pressure decreases, the airflow rate diminishes during inspiration and expiration.
 However, because of a low airflow rate (within the same inspiring effort) as well as a lack of airflow sensation, an ENS patient begins to experience a feeling of suffocation and other physical and cognitive symptoms, forcing the activation of the sympathetic nervous system (nasal apoplexy), anxiety and forced breakout of breathing, which becomes unstable.

 Autonomic symptoms and other general symptoms include loss of concentration, fatigue, anxiety, irritability, depression, panic attacks.

-Because of the severity and debilitating nature of these symptoms, many ENS patients also struggle with mental health issues and the condition is frequently associated with possible psychosomatic pathology (fibromyalgia, functional colopathy), psychological stress, tinnitus etc.
+Because of the severity and debilitating nature of these symptoms, many ENS patients also struggle with mental health issues and the condition is frequently associated with possible psychosomatic pathology (fibromyalgia, functional colopathy), psychological stress, tinnitus, etc.

 A similar condition which mimics Empty nose syndrome is atrophic rhinitis.

 The diagnosis of Empty nose syndrome is usually difficult.
-This is because of lack of consensual clinical definition, variety of symptoms and associated psychological and sometimes social distress.
-Hence diagnosis is mainly on clinical basis – based on subjectively reported symptomatology and clinical examination based on nasal cavity endoscopy.
+This is because of a lack of consensual clinical definition, variety of symptoms and associated psychological and sometimes social distress.
+Hence diagnosis is mainly on the clinical basis – based on subjectively reported symptomatology and clinical examination based on nasal cavity endoscopy.

-Velasquez et al has developed the Empty Nose Syndrome 6-item Questionnaire (ENS6Q) for subjective testing.
+Velasquez et al have developed the Empty Nose Syndrome 6-item Questionnaire (ENS6Q) for subjective testing.
 The ENS6Q comprises 6 common ENS symptoms (nasal suffocation, nasal burning, nasal openness, crusting, dryness, and impaired air sensation through nasal cavities) related questions, each scored from 0 (least severe) to 5 (most severe).